longfeiWan9/BuiltIn-Actor-API/DataCap.md

 **Params**:

-+ `struct` AllowanceParams
++ `struct` GetAllowanceParams
   + `bytes` Owner : the wallet address of the owner.
   + `bytes` Operator : the wallet address of the owner.

 **Results**:

-+ `int256` : the  allowance that an operator can control of an owner's balance.
++ `int256`  TokenAmount - the allowance that an operator can control of an owner's allowance.